elephantscale/dl-search-labs/bert/elastic-bert.md

 ## Overview
 We will use a pre-trained BERT model and Elasticsearch to build a search engine.
-Will be split into Part 1 installing ES and part 2 incorporating BERT
+This labs is split into Part 1, installing Elastic, and part 2 incorporating BERT

 ## Depends On
 None

 ## Run time
-Unknown mins
+30 mins

 ## Lab Goals

-Install Elasticsearch and verify its operation Download a Pre-trained BERT model
+* Install Elasticsearch and verify its operation
+* Download a Pre-trained BERT model
-Setting environment variables
+* Setting environment variables
-Launching Docker container
+* Launching Docker container
-Creating Elasticsearch index
+* Creating Elasticsearch index
-Creating documents
+* Creating documents
-Indexing document
+* Indexing document

 ## STEP 0: To Instructor

-Use our ubuntu AMI, t2.large or t2.xlarge instances and Elasticsearch security group)
+* Use our ubuntu AMI, t2.large or t2.xlarge instances and Elasticsearch security group)

-## Part 1 Installing ES
+## Part 1 Installing Elastic

 ### STEP 1: Login to the server